-The School of Politics and International Relations offers a comprehensive range of undergraduate; Masters and PhD options in fields related to the interests of the Centre.
+Building on this expertise, the School of Politics and International Relations offers a comprehensive range of undergraduate; Masters and PhD options in fields related to the interests of the Centre.
 There is a range of relevant undergraduate degrees including a BA in Peace, Security and Conflict and MA and PhD programmes in International Conflict Analysis.
 All programmes can be done on either a full-time or part-time basis.
-For further information contact Professor Feargal Cochrane or our postgraduate admissions team.
+For further information contact Professor Neophytos Loizies or our postgraduate admissions team.

 The following datasets are available: